AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 ``-ox report_file``
   Set name of the XML report file to `report_file`.
 Enforces  ``-xml``.

+``-rules rules_options``
+  Provide rule options for the current GNATcheck run through the command-line.
+  All switches and options provided after this flag will be parse as :ref:`rule options<gnatcheck_Rule_Options>`.

 If a project file is specified and no argument source is explicitly specified (either directly or by means of ``-files`` option), and no ``-U`` or ``--no-subprojects`` is specified, then the set of processed